personium/website/src/en/apiref/209_Unlink_Role.md

+---
+id: 209_Unlink_Role
+title: Unlink Role with other objects
-# Unlink Role with other objects
+sidebar_label: Unlink Role with other objects
+---

 ## Overview